AnthonySkoury/SDR-Aircraft-Traffic-Application/README.md

 * For more information, please read the frontend README [here](https://github.com/AnthonySkoury/SDR-Aircraft-Traffic-Application/blob/main/frontend/README.md)

 ### Running the decoder and backend
+Make sure the Docker container for the database is running.
+It should be started by default when creating it the first time after running the install script.
+However, if it was stopped or your Raspberry Pi was turned off it can be started again with the following command.
+If permissions fail try with sudo.
+Refer to the README page in the backend directory for more info on Docker if needed.
+`docker start aircraft_db`

 Start the virtual environment

 `cd SDR-Aircraft-Traffic-Application`